hardenedlinux/harbian-qa/survey.md

-## Brief
+## Overview

-This document will introduce some features or design of customizing fuzzer.
-Firstly, most of fuzzer implemented its own Genetic Algorithm( GA).
-Some features can be classified to one of GA component.
-For example, the optimizing of generate, mutate and crossover.
-Other features, such as special feedback or satifying deep nested condition, is strongly depend on what project you fuzz, although these problem is very common in real-world project.
+This document will introduce some features or design of the customized fuzzer.
+Firstly, most of fuzzer implemented its own Genetic Algorithm (GA).
+Some features can be classified into one of the GA components.
+For example, the optimizing of generating, mutate and crossover.
+Other features, such as special feedback or satisfying deep nested condition, strongly depend on what project you fuzz, although this problem is very common in real-world projects.

-Because this document is a by-product of customizing Linux kernel fuzzer(base on Syzkaller), Some problem appeared kernel fuzzing only.
-At the end this document, i will attach the paper the document involved, with a short introduction.
+Because this document is a by-product of customizing Linux kernel fuzzer(base on Syzkaller), Some problems appeared in kernel fuzzing only.
+At the end of this document, I will attach the paper to the document involved, with a short introduction.

 ## GA of fuzzer

 In most fuzzers, GA is the engine of evolving testcase.
-For different purpose, the design of GA's components can be quite different.
+For different purposes, the design of GA's components can be quite different.

 ### Generate & Mutate in evaluating programming

 In evolutionary programming, if mutation and generating only base on random inputs, that fuzzer will perform badly.
-Useful information help reducing the search space of evolving the testcase you want.
-Generally, these following informations can benefit mutating or generating:
+Useful information help to reduce the search space of evolving the testcase you want.
+Generally, these following information can benefit mutating or generating:
-1. symbolic execution: static analyse target, deriver which inputs is useful.( KLEE)
+1. symbolic execution: static analysis target, deriver which inputs are useful.
+(KLEE)
-2. Dynamically taint analysis( DTA): Dynamically trace and derive which input satisfy which conditions efficiently.( Vuzzer)
+2. Dynamically taint analysis( DTA): Dynamically trace and derive which input satisfy which conditions efficiently.
+(Vuzzer)
-3. Manually write manner: hard-code some special inputs or enum inputs.( Syzkaller)
+3. Manually write manner: hard-code some special inputs or enum inputs.
+(Syzkaller)
-4. Extract input from real-world program( Moonshine).
+4. Extract input from real-world programs ( Moonshine).

 ### Crossover

-In real-world, if you want to fuzz the entire project, generated testcases always should be length-indeterminate.
+In the real world, if you want to fuzz the entire project, the generated testcases always should be length-indeterminate.
 The classical single-point randomly crossover couldn't work well.
 Block stacking evolutionary programming would be more efficient.
-Specially, some testcase is state-base( for example: socket programming), generate and crossover base on state-base blocks help evolving complex context testcase.
-In our practice, in state-base programming, state-base block-stacking evolution perform better than randomly crossover.
-Here are some idea of block-stacking crossover:
+Especially, some testcase is state-based (e.g. socket programming), generate and crossover base on state-based blocks help evolving complex context testcase.
+In our practice, in state-based programming, state-based block-stacking evolution performs better than randomly crossover.
+Here are some ideas of block-stacking crossover:
-1. Static analysis state dependence of real world testcase( Moonshine).
+1. Static analysis: get the state dependence in real-world testcases (Moonshine).
 2. Resource centric: treat generated testcase which use( create&operation) the same resource as a complex resource.
-Use them in the subsequent syscalls.( Syzkaller)
+Use them in the subsequent syscalls.
+(Syzkaller)
-3. State-base Resource centric: classify testcase by states they trigger( base on syzkaller resource centric).
+3. State-base Resource centric: classify testcase by states they trigger( based on syzkaller resource-centric).

 ### Fitness

-Fitness is motivation of evolution in GA.
-A appropriate fitness reward helps efficiently select potential inputs or testcases.
+Fitness is the motivation of evolution in GA.
+An appropriate fitness reward helps efficiently select potential inputs or testcases.
 Moreover, gradient fitness will help evolving also.
 Fitness always base on what feedback fuzzer collected.

 #### coverage

-1. CFG position weight fitness( Vuzzer)
+1. CFG position weight fitness (Vuzzer).
-2. Sum of basic-block weight fitness( Syzkaller)
+2. Sum of basic-block weight fitness (Syzkaller).
-3. Class code: lower error handle fitness.
-(Vuzzer)
+3. Class code: lower error handle fitness (Vuzzer).
-4. Statistical calculation of testcase( Syzkaller).
+4. Statistical calculation of testcase (Syzkaller).
 * refer to the following survey

 #### state

-1. Symbolic execution: static analyse call-stack input, weight them base on its CFG
+1. Symbolic execution: static analysis call-stack input, weight them base on its CFG

 #### Exploit vs Explore

 A fuzzer for the entire project is usually a Multi-armed bandit problem.
-You may need to trade off explore and exploit.
+You may need to balance explore and exploit.
-Trade off them in a fuzzer is difficult, so we try to combinate several fuzzer with different policy( base on syz-hub).
+It is difficult to balance them in a single fuzzer, so we try to combinate several fuzzer with different policies (based on syz-hub).
 Refer to our [multi-policy fuzzer](syzkaller/multi_policy/README.md).

 ## Other design